Thibaut5599/Thibaut5599/README.md

 # Welcome to My GitHub 👋
 I’m Thibaut, a Data Analyst with a strong passion for turning data into actionable insights.
 With a Master’s degree in Applied Mathematics, an IBM certification in Data Analysis, and a Tableau certification in Business Intelligence Analysis.
-I’ve developed a range of data projects, showcased here, that tackle real-world problems in areas like cinema, finance, and travel.
+I’ve developed a range of data projects, showcased here, that tackle real-world problems in areas like cinema, finance, and market analysis.
 My goal is to harness the power of data to create valuable outcomes.

 ## Technical Skills 🔧
 - **Data Analysis**: Data preparation, visualization, statistical analysis